 The Early Childhood Mental Health (ECMH) Consultation Project improves the ability of staff, programs and families to prevent, identify, treat and reduce the impact of social, emotional and other mental health problems among children birth through 5 years of age.

-The Early Childhood Mental Health Consultation Project began in 2002 as a 3-year pilot program in Baltimore City and on the Eastern Shore.
-Based on the project’s success as shown in the program evaluation, the Maryland State Department of Education funded the expansion of the ECMH Consultation Pilot Project in 2006 statewide to the twelve child care licensing regions.
+The Early Childhood Mental Health Consultation Project began in 2002 as a three-year pilot program in Baltimore City and on the Eastern Shore.
+Based on the project’s success as shown in the program evaluation, the Maryland State Department of Education funded the expansion of the ECMH Consultation Pilot Project in 2006 statewide to the 12 child care licensing regions.